1102131860/systolic_array/README.md

 | Minimum clock frequency             | 100 Mhz                          |
 | Highest metal allowed               | M7                               |

-Your design should support two different modes:
+Your design should support the following modes:

-1. Normal mode: The memories are loaded and available.
+1. Memory mode: The memories are loaded and available.
 The control logic should load the weights into the array, process all inputs and partial sums, and save the results in the output memory.

    Shown below is an example of the input and expected output pattern.
 Assume that the input, weights, and partial-sum memories have already been loaded.
 The input block configuration and data configuration are fed to your Systolic Array module when the start bit is set.
 After processing, the done signal indicates completion, and the results are written to the output memory.